 Road closure until Friday 31 March 2023: Derwent Way, Matlock, affecting bus services 6.1, 110, 111 and Transpeak

 Due to flood defence works, Derwent Way in Matlock will be closed to all traffic.
 Matlock Interchange will also be closed.

 Matlock Bridge will be open to 2-way traffic.

-Southbound Transpeak services will operate as normal to stop B outside Marks & Spencers, then cross Matlock Bridge which will now be open.
+Southbound Transpeak services will operate as normal to stop B outside Marks & Spencer, then cross Matlock Bridge which will be open.